 The City of Prescott and the Federal Emergency Management Agency (FEMA) have completed a comprehensive Physical Map Revision (PMR) of the flood hazard area along the creeks within and surrounding the City of Prescott.
 The study also includes some unincorporated portions of Yavapai County.
-The new flood maps, known as Flood Insurance Rate Maps (FIRMs) will become effective March 6, 2018.
+The new flood maps, known as Flood Insurance Rate Maps (FIRMs) went effective March 6, 2018.
 These detailed maps will help property owners better understand their current flood risk and help them make more informed decisions about how to protect family and property in the event of a flood.
 To see your current flood risk and if it has changed, click on the “Property Search Tool” button and enter your parcel number or address.
 Turn on the “Proposed Flood Hazard Zones” layer.

 If you find on the new maps that your building will now be in a high-risk flood zone (e.g., Zone A, AE), most lenders will require flood insurance when they become effective.
 Please keep in mind that, if you do not purchase the insurance within 45 days after being informed by your lender of this requirement, your lender is federally required to obtain insurance and charge you for the amount, which could be much more expensive.
 Even if you don’t have a loan, you are still strongly encouraged to carry flood insurance.